menalion/Digital-Signal-Processing-Package/README.md

-# Digital-Signal-Processing-Package
-This is a package of algorithms for processing digital signals written in C# Programming Language
+### Digital Signal Processing Package

+- **This Package is Written in C# Programming Language Including Algorithms that is performed on Digital and  Analog Signals**
+- **The Package Includes Testing Files**
+- **All Algorithms are Commented for the case of study of Signals**